Off-patent Drugs Bill

 Overview

-This bill mandates the UK Secretary of State to seek licenses for off-patent drugs to treat new conditions (indications) and requires the National Institute for Health and Care Excellence (NICE) to conduct technology appraisals for these drugs.
-The aim is to increase access to affordable medicines for previously unapproved uses.
+This bill mandates the UK Secretary of State to seek licenses for off-patent drugs to be used for new medical purposes (indications) and requires the National Institute for Health and Care Excellence (NICE) to conduct technology appraisals for these new uses.
+The aim is to ensure that existing medicines are properly investigated and evaluated for potential new treatments.

 Description